Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Metered service

 **Explanation:**
-"On-demand self-service" is incorrect.
+On-demand self-service is incorrect.
 This allows users to provision resources without human intervention, but doesn’t inherently avoid adding hardware.
-"Virtualization" is correct.
+Virtualization is correct.
 Virtualization abstracts hardware, allowing allocation of resources from a large shared pool without physically adding hardware.
-"Rapid elasticity" is incorrect.
+Rapid elasticity is incorrect.
 Elasticity allows scaling resources automatically, but underlying virtualization is required to avoid new hardware purchases.
-"Metered service" is incorrect.
+Metered service is incorrect.
 Metered service relates to billing, not resource allocation or abstraction.

 ---